 The Women's Initiative is based on Refugee Transitions' innovative parent/tot class, which focuses on education for both mothers and their preschool-aged children.
 The class, which has been running for three years, improves women's English skills and self-sufficiency, supports female community and leadership, and reduces childcare barriers to education.
 While mothers attend class, early childhood development professionals engage the children in educational activities, including holding reading groups with our partner Tandem.
 Partners in Early Learning.
 The class includes multilingual, culturally sensitive assistance by female community leaders.
 These leaders, as well as the childcare assistants, are hired from within the communities that we serve, which include forcibly displaced populations from Afghanistan, Syria, and Yemen.

-Mid-year testing showed improved English scores for every single student, with some improving well above the state average.
+The vast majority of the students make significant gains in their English skills, with some improving well above the state average according to mid-year testing.
 In addition, student surveys show that the parent/tot program helps women feel more confident using English and navigating systems in the U.S. Also, after participating in the program, women report a higher likelihood of using English to help other newcomers.

 Refugee Transitions is currently raising funds to expand the class into a new space, to more than double the hours of class time per week, and to implement a new preschool curriculum.
 Please support the Women's Initiative by donating here.
 We are grateful to Galorah Keshavarz (RT Board Member), Nancy Reyes Mullins, and Nealan Afsari for supporting this program through the "Refugee Voices" fundraiser on World Refugee Day 2017.